ArieKnoester/coffee-and-wifi-exercise/README.md

 Work in progress

 # Description
-Another exercise using WTForms and Bootstrap-Flask
+Another exercise using Flask, WTForms and Bootstrap-Flask.